 Connect Direct: Introducing ASL Now!

 And now, we’re introducing the next step… eliminating the need for a third party!
-We can now provide direct communication with our cutting-edge technology.
+With ASL Now, we can now provide direct communication between deaf customers and companies with our cutting-edge technology.

 In relay calls, every time a deaf person wants to communicate with a customer service representative, for example, they must access a third party operator and rely on their ability to relay information from written text or ASL to the intended recipient – and vice versa.
 It’s time-consuming, increases room for error, and is impersonal.
 It’s not a preferred method of communication.

 Our new ASL Now option means that deaf customers can communicate with a CSD customer service representative directly in ASL!
 You can video chat with our ASL Now reps anytime between 7 AM and 7 PM CST, Monday through Friday.
 Our staff is made up entirely of deaf employees who are fluent in ASL, and we are ready to take your calls.